 This study uses a questionnaire to provide a general understanding of the position of religious tolerance in halal dining and semi-structured interviews to further understand their experiences.
-We conducted a cross-sectional study for six months in East and West Malaysia.
-We distributed 600 questionnaires and 410 were returned and completed for data analysis.
+A cross-sectional study was conducted for six months in East and West Malaysia.
+Six hundred questionnaires were distributed and 410 were returned and completed for data analysis.
 The sample size was calculated based on Krejcie and Morgan's (1970) sampling size, which requires 384 samples for 1 million population and above.
 The sample was selected via a cluster random sampling method.
 The respondents are Malaysians, aged 18 years old and above, and were recruited through face-to-face and online surveys.

-Secondly, this study employed a semi-structured interview method to obtain data and gain a better understanding of the halal dining experience.
+Besides, this study employed a semi-structured interview method to obtain data and gain a better understanding of the halal dining experience.
 The interviews aim to unpack the religious tolerance experiences in halal dining among Muslims and non-Muslims.
-We decided to use the interview method, as it is an effective instrument in gaining a rich understanding of a new phenomenon (Sekaran 2003).
+The authors decided to use the interview method, as it is an effective instrument in gaining a rich understanding of a new phenomenon (Sekaran 2003).